chiillax/ResearchFLO/README.md

 ## OpenCode19 Guidelines
 Slack Channel for queires-researchflooc.slack.com
-Do not message directly for question.
+Do not message directly for questions.
 Always come through the project channel.

 ## Built With
 Python, Flask, Mlab, AWS